 - Space limitations: Sizes and volumes of files exchanged is limited by the specific Creative Cloud Assets quota for creative users (depends on subscription level) and a limitation of 5 GB maximum file size.
 Space is additionally limited by the asset quota that the organization has in Adobe Marketing Cloud Assets core service.

-- Space requirements: The files in shared folders also need to be physically stored in AEM and then in Creative Cloud account, with a cached copy in Marketing Cloud Assets core service.
+- Space requirements: The files in shared folders also need to be physically stored in Experience Manager and then in Creative Cloud account, with a cached copy in Marketing Cloud Assets core service.

 - Networking and bandwidth: The files in shared folders and all the updates need to be transported over the network between the systems.
 You should ensure that only relevant files and updates are shared.

-Best practices for leveraging the AEM to Creative Cloud folder sharing include:
+Best practices for leveraging the Experience Manager to Creative Cloud folder sharing include:

-- Volume considerations: AEM/Creative Cloud Folder Sharing should be used to share smaller number of files, for example, relevant to a specific campaign or activity.
-To share larger sets of assets, like all approved assets in the organization, use other distribution methods (for example, AEM Assets Brand Portal) or AEM desktop app.
+- Volume considerations: Experience Manager and Creative Cloud Folder Sharing should be used to share smaller number of files, for example, relevant to a specific campaign or activity.
+To share larger sets of assets, like all approved assets in the organization, use other distribution methods (for example, Assets Brand Portal) or Experience Manager desktop app.